chemodun/X4-UniverseEditor/src/ClusterRelocationService/README.md

 ###### Export of Clusters is Enabled

-You can enable or disable the export of relocated clusters as a full clusers connection list, which can be used in mods.
+You can enable or disable the export of relocated clusters as a full clusters connection list, which can be used in mods.

 Disabled by default.